Vera Nie

 Presentation: The power of ILLUMINATE: A unique approach to improve theranostic options for prostate cancer patients.

-Adding Lu-177-PSMA to standard care significantly improves survival of MPC patients [3].
-Despite the success of Lu-177-treatment, around 30% of patients do not benefit from the treatment, but do suffer from the side-effects [3][4].
-Better assessment and prediction of treatment response could hence significantly improve the treatment plan of MPC patients.
+Adding Lu-177-PSMA to standard care significantly improves survival of MPC patients.
+Despite the success of this -treatment, around 30% of patients do not benefit, but do suffer from the side-effects.
+Better assessment and prediction of treatment response could hence significantly improve treatment.
+Next to that, manufacturing-related hurdles pose serious challenges to the availability of radioisotope-based therapies.
+Improved manufacturing could result in better treatment availability.

 Contact